Real-time streaming in Power BI

 Can I connect to push or streaming datasets in Power BI Desktop?

 Push and hybrid datasets can be live connected in Power BI Desktop.
 Other streaming datasets cannot be connected in Power BI Desktop.

 Given the previous question, how can I do any modeling on real-time datasets?

 Modeling is not possible on a streaming dataset, since the data is not stored permanently.
-For a push dataset, you can use the update dataset/table REST APIs to add measures and relationships.
+For a push dataset, you can use create dataset REST API to create a dataset with relationship and measures and/or use the update table REST APIs to add measures to an existing table.

 How can I clear all the values on a push dataset?
 How about streaming dataset?